 Basically…

-A well-written work experience section is the difference between getting an interview for the job you want or continuing the search for the next opportunity.
+A well-written work experience section is the difference between getting an interview for the job you want and continuing the search for the next opportunity.

 In brief, here’s a final rundown of the steps to writing your resume job history: